NirmalaAbothu/employee-management-system-11.29.20/README.md

 ![alt text](Images/image5.PNG)

-This application is about Employee Management System from Command Line Interface This application allows user to perfome following tasks
+This application is about Employee Management System from Command Line Interface.
+This application allows user to perfome following tasks

 -    View All Employees